 5. Two-factor authentication

 Send two-factor authentication (2FA) for security login or password resets.
-Verify a customer’s information and enable logins without using a password.
+Verify a customer’s information and identity and enable logins without using a password.
 It adds a layer of security with a one-time PIN code verification sent over SMS to their personal device.

 7. Lead generation

 Spread the word about upcoming sales or offer your most loyal customers a special discount.
 Send the right customers the right message at the most opportune time with promotions and ads delivered to the native texting app already on their phones.
+With social distancing measures in place, many stores are using texts to let customers know about their BOPUS (buy online, pick up in-store) opportunities.

 Communicate with customers on a mass scale with two-way messaging